spacemeshos/quicksync-rs/README.md

 3. Make the `quicksync` file executable by using this CLI command: `chmod +x quicksync`.
 Now you have the `quicksync` executable.
 4. Move the `quicksync` executable  to your `go-spacemesh` folder.
 5. Delete the existing `state.sql` file from the node data directory.
 6. Open a terminal in the `go-spacemesh` directory where the `quicksync` executable is, and run this command: `./quicksync download --node-data <path-to-your-node-data-folder>`.
+By default, the node data folder is located in `~/.config/Spacemesh`.
 7. Wait for the process to complete.
 The `quicksync-rs` utility will download, unzip, and verify the downloaded state.
 8. Your node data folder should now have the latest `state.sql` file.